bongiozzo/musica_mustdie/output/band_leviathanus.md

 # Leviathan (US)

-Дискография
+## Дискография

-"The Tenth Sub Level of Suicide" 2003, Black Metal "Tentacles of Whorror " 2004, Black Metal
+### "The Tenth Sub Level of Suicide" 2003, Black Metal

+1. Introit 01:14
+2. Fucking Your Ghost in Chains of Ice 05:40
+3. Sardoniscorn 09:54
+4. The Bitter Emblem of Dissolve 05:55
+5. Scenic Solitude and Leprosy 06:45
+6. He Whom Shadows Move Towards 06:38
+7. Submersed 03:15
+8. Mine Molten Armor 07:03
+9. The Idiot Sun 09:33
+10. At the Door to the Tenth Sub Level of Suicide 15:02

+### "Tentacles of Whorror " 2004, Black Metal

+1. What Fresh Hell 04:24
+2. Heir to the Noose of Ghoul 04:27
+3. Cut, With the Night Into Mine Heart 05:13
+4. A Bouquet of Blood For Skull 04:16
+5. Deciphering Legend Within the Serpent's Briar 06:48
+6. A Necessary Mutilation 04:40
+7. Vexed and Vomit Hexed 06:48
+8. Tentacles of Whorror (Revel the Tyrant) 09:09
+9. Requiem For a Turd World 07:45
+10. Blood Red and True: Part 3 (Plummeting Obscure) 03:42
+11. Mouth Orifice Bizarre 06:49
+12. The History of Rape 08:19

-"Massive Conspiracy Against All Life " 2008, Black Metal
+### "Massive Conspiracy Against All Life " 2008, Black Metal

+1. Vesture Dipped in the Blood of Morning 05:22
+2. Merging With Sword, Onto Them 10:58
+3. Made as the Stale Wine of Wrath 08:44
+4. VI-XI-VI 07:09
+5. Receive the World 07:48
+6. Vulgar Asceticism 09:20
+7. Noisome Ash Crown 12:55

 ## Отношения с другими группами